 Then I slap myself on the forehead, take a deep breath and cry “You should have planted these in May!”

 People start pointing at me and make avoid-the-crazy-woman sounds to their children and spouses.
 I slink off to the refuge of my car or the plumbing department to avoid further embarrassment.

-Mums come in such tantalizing colors and shapes that it's difficult to ignore them in stores.
-All photos courtesty of Yoder Brothers.
+Mums come in such tantalizing colors and shapes that it’s difficult to ignore them in stores.
+Photos courtesty of Yoder Brothers.

 Chrysanthemums make an autumn landscape, but they must be planted in the spring to survive the winter.

 Gardeners in northern states where temperatures regularly dip below zero can lose even spring-planted hardy mums to winter.
 You can changes the odds in your favor by leaving the dead foliage on mums and asters instead of shearing for neatness.
 An Iowa State University study found that unpruned plants survive at much lower temperatures than those that were pruned.
 Be sure to add 4 to 6 inches of mulch after the ground has frozen for more protection.

 Potted mums from the florist or grocery store and exotics like huge football chrysanthemums, delicate spiders and spoons don’t survive cold winters either and are not good choices for landscapes.
 They are not bred to be hardy; it’s their form, color and size that are prized.
 Think of them as disposable decorations, along with the gourds and blue pumpkins you buy.

 Think of exotic mums like these spoons as disposable decorations, unless you can over-winter them indoors successfully.

 Saving a Mum